pkel/cpr/website/content/en/docs/methods/virtual-environment.md

 {{< alert icon="👉" text="No security without assumptions!" />}}

 Needless to say, choosing the right assumptions is the hard part.
-Make them to weak and no useful property can be achieved.
-Make them to strong and they become unrealistic.
+Make them too weak and no useful property can be achieved.
+Make them too strong and they become unrealistic.
 Smart attackers will violate our assumptions whenever possible.

 We postpone making concrete assumptions to the analysis phase of